Young Greens (Sweden): Logo

 After a membership vote in 2012, the Young Greens changed their logo to the current one, an abstracted green leaf with the name of the organisation.
 547 members participated in the vote.

 Previously, the organisation had a green footprint as its logo.
 This was adopted at 2005 annual general meeting in Gothenburg and symbolised the impact humans have on the earth during their lifetime, and the importance of that impact being as easy to wash away as a footprint on a beach is by waves.
 The symbol had been used for several years before it was adopted unofficially, and it was only adopted at the meeting because another motion had been proposed to adopt a green star to represent the entire green movement.

 Organisation

 Membership

-As of 31 December 2016, number of members was 3,034.
+As of 31 December 2024, number of members was around 2000.

-Members who do not turn 26 or older in the year in question are automatically also members of GU's mother party as well, without having to pay the usual membership fee.
+Members who do not turn 28 or older in the year in question are automatically also members of GU's mother party as well, without having to pay the usual membership fee.

-Spokes- and Chairpersons
+Spokespersons

 Like the Green Party, the Young Greens have two spokespersons, but unlike its mother party both can be female.
-Aida Badeli has been co-spokesperson since 2019 and Rebecka Forsberg since 2022.
+Rebecka Forsberg has been co-spokesperson since 2022 and Leon Mc Manus since 2023.